SPECTATOR / SUPPORT CREW INFORMATION

 Where: Mathers Road / Mawbanna Road Intersection

-This area is primarily a transition viewing area, the competitors will come into the 25km transition along Mathers Road grab some nutrition and hydration – maybe even a change of clothes after the beach water crossing - change over if doing the team’s event and head off into the wilderness.
+This area is primarily a transition viewing area, the competitors will come into the 25km transition along Mathers Road grab some nutrition and hydration – maybe even a change of clothes - change over if doing the team’s event and head off into the wilderness.

 There are no amenities other than some portable toilets and this transition is the most remote checkpoint.